July 10, 2019 | Categories: Weight Loss & Nutrition

 If you consider yourself a healthy eater, you’ve probably come to rely on a few nutritious standbys, like lean protein, steamed veggies and whole grains.
-But how many times a week can you have grilled chicken, steamed broccoli and brown rice for dinner before you’re banging you head against the wall?
+But how many times a week can you have grilled chicken, steamed broccoli and brown rice for dinner before you’re banging your head against the wall?
 You might think the answer lies in high-calorie marinades, fatty cream sauces or worse — butter! — to make dishes fun and exciting again.
 The good news: There are plenty of ways to please your taste buds without adding a calorie bomb to your dish.
 Read on for 19 kitchen secrets for jazzing up ho-hum meals for 10 calories or fewer.
+Check out heart-healthy food trends.

 Add two tablespoons orange juice to one tablespoon olive oil to make a citrus dressing for salads.
 Orange juice is packed with immunity-boosting vitamin C and may help protect against certain types of cancer.
 Choose calcium-fortified OJ to help meet your recommended daily calcium intake.